DigitalOceanPHP/Client/README.md

 ## Installation

 This version supports [PHP](https://php.net) 7.2-8.0.
 To get started, simply require the project using [Composer](https://getcomposer.org).
-You will also need to install either [Guzzle](https://docs.guzzlephp.org) or [Buzz](https://github.com/kriswallsmith/Buzz) to enable us to send HTTP requests.
+You will also need to install [Guzzle](https://docs.guzzlephp.org) to enable us to send HTTP requests.
 Laravel users should install [graham-campbell/digitalocean](https://github.com/GrahamCampbell/Laravel-DigitalOcean) by [Graham Campbell](https://github.com/GrahamCampbell).

 ### Standard Installation